klaukata/tennis-pipeline/readme.md

 # Tennis Statistics End-To-End ELT Pipeline

-A weekly scheduled ELT pipeline that scrapes data from [Ultimate Tennis Statistics](https://www.ultimatetennisstatistics.com/) on the top male tennis players of all time, validates it, and uploads it to an S3 data lake.
+A weekly scheduled ELT pipeline that scrapes data from [Ultimate Tennis Statistics](https://www.ultimatetennisstatistics.com/) on the top male tennis players of all time, validates it, and uploads it to a S3 data lake.
 The pipeline then transforms the data in a Snowflake database, preparing it for analysis, machine learning, or other downstream applications.

 ## Data Visualization